- 24/7 Free Consultation: (888) 424-5757 Tap Here To Call Us

 Injuries to the Mother

 Mothers undergoing vacuum extraction may experience trauma to the birth canal, resulting in perineal lacerations, which can vary in severity and require stitches or surgical intervention.
-Significant tearing or trauma may also cause excessive bleeding, increasing medical expenses, and requiring further medical procedures.
+Significant tearing or trauma may also cause excessive bleeding, increasing medical costs, and requiring further medical procedures.

 Additionally, mothers often experience pain and discomfort lasting days or weeks after the delivery, impacting their recovery and ability to care for their newborn.
 Prompt identification and management of these maternal injuries by medical staff are necessary to reduce long-term complications and support overall recovery.